hashicorp/nomad/website/source/docs/job-specification/service.html.md

   annotates the Consul service with user-defined metadata when the service is part of an allocation that is currently a canary.
 Once the canary is promoted, the registered meta will be updated to those specified in the `meta` parameter.
-If this is not supploed, the registered meta will be set to that of the `meta` parameter.
+If this is not supplied, the registered meta will be set to that of the `meta` parameter.

 ### `check` Parameters